-Law enforcement officers are challenged daily in the performance of their duties; they face each encounter freely and unselfishly while answering the call to duty.
+Law enforcement officers are challenged daily while answering the call of duty; they face each encounter freely and unselfishly.
 In certain instances, their actions warrant special attention from their respective departments.
-The Bulletin also wants to recognize those situations that transcend the normal rigors of the law enforcement profession.
+The Bulletin also wants to recognize those situations that transcend the normal rigors of the profession.

 One night just after 2 a.m., Officer Colby Morton was on her way to work at the Hudson, New Hampshire, Police Department, when an unusual light caught her eye in the top left apartment of a residential building.
 She quickly recognized the light as a fire and immediately notified the police and fire departments.
 Not having equipment to act, she continued to the station for duty.

 Officers Daniel Donahue, Alec Golner, and Robert McNally responded to the building, where they took action to save the lives of the occupants.
 They cleared the other three apartments of residents and learned that the occupant of the upper left apartment was deaf and still inside.

 The three officers immediately went up the exterior stairway to the outside entry door.
 They heard footsteps inside the apartment and then a sound as if someone fell to the floor.
 The officers accessed the entry door with some difficulty because it was barricaded from within.